jashjacob/StarWars-Parallax-404-Page/README.md

-404-page
+Parallax 404 Page
 ========

-404 parallax page made for lastorderofthejedi.com
+404 parallax page with Yoda ( StarWars )

 - Parallax.js used